Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

 Creating a new module
 ---------------------

-Before creating a module, make sure to `download the source code of Godot and compile it <toc-devel-compiling )`.
+Before creating a module, make sure to `download the source code of Pandemonium and compile it <toc-devel-compiling )`.

 To create a new module, the first step is creating a directory inside `modules/`.
 If you want to maintain the module separately, you can checkout a different VCS into modules and use it.

-The example module will be called "summator" (`godot/modules/summator`).
+The example module will be called "summator" (`pandemonium/modules/summator`).
 Inside we will create a simple summator class:

 ```